This guide will help you create your first tour in under 2 minutes.

 Ensure element exists in DOM when step is active

-Check that element is visible (not
+Check that element is visible (not display: none)

 TypeScript errors?